-In 2008, we were selected by the Council on Foundations to host and manage NGOsource, an equivalency determination service that will help U.S. grantmakers streamline their international grantmaking process.
-NGOsource will simplify the often expensive, complicated, and duplicative task of evaluating whether a non-U.S. organization is equivalent to a U.S. public charity — a process known as equivalency determination, or ED.
+In 2008, we were selected by the Council on Foundations to host and manage NGOsource, an equivalency determination service that helps U.S. grantmakers streamline their international grantmaking process.
+NGOsource simplifies the often expensive, complicated, and duplicative task of evaluating whether a non-U.S. organization is equivalent to a U.S. public charity - a process known as equivalency determination, or ED.

-Upon launch, NGOsource will be a reliable and easy-to-use online service backed by a database of detailed information about non-governmental organizations (NGOs) around the world.
-By simplifying and centralizing EDs, NGOsource will increase the efficiency of international grantmaking for both grantmakers and their grantees everywhere.
-NGOsource will launch its service on March 20, 2013.
+Launched in March 2013, NGOsource is a reliable and easy-to-use online service backed by a database of detailed information about non-governmental organizations (NGOs) around the world.
+By simplifying and centralizing EDs, NGOsource increases the efficiency of international grantmaking for both grantmakers and their grantees everywhere.

 TechSoup Global Network — A Community-Oriented Solution

 The TechSoup Global Network is working towards ensuring that NGOs around the world have access to the technology they need.
 We partner with independent NGOs around the world, delivering the relationships, technology, and expertise necessary to allow them to become access points to information and donations for their communities.
 Our Partner NGOs customize these offerings, allowing their beneficiaries to receive the best local and global technology resources.
-It’s a flexible solution that builds regional capacity and strengthens local relationships.
-We partner with NGOs in a network of 40 countries in Europe, Middle East, South America, North America, Asia, Asia-Pacific, and Africa.
+It's a flexible solution that builds regional capacity and strengthens local relationships.
+Partners in the network include NGOs in 42 countries in Europe, Middle East, South America, North America, Asia, Asia-Pacific, and Africa.